aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 - The vehicle must be within the station's range of action;
 - At least one player must be close to the vehicle;
 - The vehicle must not be completely destroyed;
-- For a service to be performed, the station cannot be busy with another one.
+- For a service to be performed, the station cannot be busy with another player.

 **To repair:**
 - Must have some damage;